Jeremy Snyder

 Napo Province, Ecuador

 Tena sits at the gateway of the Ecuadorian amazon, where the steep gradient and high rainfall at the foot of the andes create a whitewater mecca.
 I came to kayak, have some fun, and see river life from a new angle, but what started as a one-week trip eventually blossomed into more than a month as I connected with local paddlers and activists.
-Through them I learned about the role that rafters and kayakers play as watchdogs against illegal mining and development.
-From the river I also saw the range and nuance of mining operations, from tiny "artisinal" gold panning, to the corporation-owned excavators tearing up the forest and riverbank for gold and construction materials.
-I also worked with Matt Terry and the Ecuadorian Rivers Institute to take photos for a magazine article on the Piatua river, which had just been spared from a widely-opposed dam after the hydro company was caught bribing and blackmailing the presiding judges.
+Through them I learned about the role that rafters and kayakers play as watchdogs against illegal mining and development along rivers.
+From the water I also saw the range and nuance of mining operations, from tiny "artisanal" gold panning, to the corporation-owned excavators tearing up the forest and riverbank for gold and construction materials.
+I also worked with the Ecuadorian Rivers Institute to take photos for a magazine article on the Piatua river, which had just been spared from a widely-opposed dam after the hydro company was caught bribing and blackmailing the presiding judges.

 While I was in Tena, Ecuador was rocked with country-wide protests over a sudden repeal of gasoline subsidies, and several friends and I were stranded in a small mountain town for 4 days by a road block and spear-wielding locals.
 When the strike finally lifted, I got ready to head back to Quito, but not before paddling the famous Upper Jondachi, my first class 5 creek!